Illinois vs. Northwestern NCAA Football Odds, Plays and Insights | November 27, 2021

 - So far this season, 45.5% of Northwestern's games (5/11) have had more combined points than Saturday's over/under of 44.5.

-- Saturday's over/under is 10 points higher than the combined 34.5 PPG average of the two teams.
+- The combined points per game average of the two teams, 34.5, is 10.0 points fewer than Saturday's over/under.

-- These two squads surrender a combined 50 points per game, 5.5 more than this contest's over/under.
+- The 50 points per game these two squads have surrendered to opponents this season are 5.5 more than the 44.5 over/under in this contest.

-- Fighting Illini games this season feature an average total of 49.5 points, a number five points higher than Saturday's over/under.
+- The Fighting Illini and their opponents have scored an average of 49.5 points per game in 2021, 5.0 more than Saturday's total.

 - The 46.3 PPG average total in Wildcats games this season is 1.8 points more than this game's over/under.